-Sergio Coda is a Consultant Specialist Gastrointestinal Endoscopist and Deputy Director for Bowel Cancer Screening at Barking, Havering and Redbridge University Hospitals NHS Trust.
+Sergio Coda is a Consultant Specialist Gastrointestinal Endoscopist and Clinical Director of Bowel Cancer Screening at Barking, Havering and Redbridge University Hospitals NHS Trust.
 He joined Imperial College London in June 2009 working between the Photonics Group (Physics) and the Endoscopy Unit at Charing Cross Hospital, where he pioneered the clinical application of a novel spectrofluorometer for studying tissue autofluorescence, which led to the award of a PhD in February 2014.

 His specialist interests include early endoscopic detection and treatment of pre-neoplastic lesions and early cancers throughout the gastrointestinal tract.
 His research interests are focused on the clinical translation of new biophotonics techniques such as fluorescence lifetime imaging and spectroscopy, and on hybrid endoscopic/surgical minimally-invasive therapeutic procedures.
 As one of the clinicians of the Photonics Group, he contributes to help design and implement clinically viable FLIM/FLS instruments and protocols and to evaluate their performance.
 He also aims to address the open question of the origin of the malignancy-associated lifetime contrast that has been observed ex vivo but which has never been confirmed in vivo.
 He has pioneered the clinical application of a novel, compact, FLS fibre-optic probe system developed in the Photonics Group for studying tissue autofluorescence in vivo.